5afe/safe-core-protocol-specs/README.md

 ## Motivation

-- Provide security/ safety to the user
-- Enable composability of different integrations
-- Provide a common interface to build tooling on top (i.e. indexers)
-- Provide a system for all smart contract accounts to make use of
+Safe{Core} Protocol is an open, modular framework to make smart accounts secure, portable, and composable.

 ## Objective

-The objective of the protocol is to **enforce** the **correct conduct and procedures** of a system of rules of the **Safe ecosystem**
+The goal is to create a comprehensive system, designed to enhance the safety and flexibility of user interactions within the smart account ecosystem.
+The protocol provides a common framework for building additional tools, encourages the composition of various integrations, and supports all types of smart accounts.
+The protocol **enforces the correct conduct and procedures** of a system of rules of the **smart account ecosystem**.

 [read more](/objective/README.md)